ocaml/opam-repository/governance/policies/archiving.md

 The current compiler cutoff threshold is `4.08`.

-This threshold is subject to change by the opam repo maintainers based on the oldest compiler available on maintained distributions.
+This threshold is subject to change by the opam repo maintainers based on the oldest compiler available on the maintained[^1] distributions tested in the opam-repository CI.

 <a name="inclusion-criteria"></a>
 ### Criteria for inclusion to the primary repo (the default `opam-repository`)